 This report is an annual update of Venezuela's agricultural product import standards and enforcement mechanisms for U.S. exporters of agricultural commodities, foods, and beverages.
-Despite political uncertainty, Venezuela remains a promising market for U.S. agricultural exports.
-In 2023, exports of U.S. agricultural products to Venezuela totaled \$675 million, and the United States was the second largest supplier of agricultural and food products by volume with a 29 percent market share.
-U.S. sanctions exempt transactions related to the export of agricultural and food products and do not prevent export certificate issuance by the USDA.
+Political uncertainty continues for Venezuela, yet the country remains a distinctly promising market for U.S. agricultural exports.
+In 2024, U.S. agricultural product exports to Venezuela totaled \$800 million, and the United States was the largest supplier of agricultural and food products by volume with 39 percent market share.
+Current U.S. sanctions exempt transactions related to the export of agricultural and food products and do not prevent export certificate issuance by the U.S. Department of Agriculture.